-Marina Amaral is a digital colourist who specializes in adding colour to black and white photographs and “breathing life into the past”.
-A self-taught artist, her process involves careful historical research to determine the colours of the objects pictured.
-Crowned ‘the master of photo colorization’ by WIRED Magazine, her work has been featured by a number of notable media outlets including the BBC, London Evening Standard, Washington Post, DW, and Le Figaro
+Marina Amaral is a digital colorist who specializes in manually adding color to black and white photographs and “breathing life into the past”.
+A self-taught artist, her process involves careful historical research to determine the colors of the objects pictured.
+Crowned ‘the master of photo colorization’ by WIRED Magazine, her work has been featured by a number of notable media outlets including the BBC, New York Times, London Evening Standard, Washington Post, and National Geographic Magazine.

 • Drop files here or